huggingface/blog/synthetic-data-generator.md

 Don’t worry; even creating powerful AI models can be done without code nowadays using [AutoTrain](https://huggingface.co/autotrain).
 To understand AutoTrain, you can look at its [documentation](https://huggingface.co/docs/autotrain/en/index).
 Here, we will [create our own AutoTrain deployment](https://huggingface.co/spaces/autotrain-projects/autotrain-advanced?duplicate=true) and log in as we’ve done before for the synthetic data generator.

 Remember the [argilla/synthetic-text-classification-news dataset](https://huggingface.co/datasets/argilla/synthetic-text-classification-news) from the beginning?
 Let’s train a model that can correctly classify these examples.
 We need to select the task “Text Classification” and provide the correct “Dataset source”.
 Then, choose a nice project name and press play!
-The pop-up that warns about costs can be ignored because we are still working on the free Hugging Face offering.
+The pop-up that warns about costs can be ignored because we are still working on the free Hugging Face CPU hardware, which is more than enough hardware for this text classification example.

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/synthetic-data-generator/autotrain.png" style="width: 100%;">

 Et voilà, after a couple of minutes, we’ve got [our very own model](https://huggingface.co/argilla/synthetic-text-classification-news-autotrain-model)!
-All that remains is to [deploy it as a live service](https://ui.endpoints.huggingface.co/davidberenstein1957/new?repository=argilla%2Fsynthetic-text-classification-news-autotrain-model) or to [use it as a text-classification pipeline](https://huggingface.co/docs/transformers/main_classes/pipelines#transformers.TextClassificationPipeline) with some minimal Python code.
+All that remains is to [deploy it as a live service](https://www.youtube.com/watch?v=J15u1Y2b4sw) or to [use it as a text-classification pipeline](https://huggingface.co/docs/transformers/main_classes/pipelines#transformers.TextClassificationPipeline) with some minimal Python code.

-## Additional Features
+## Advanced Features

-Even though you can go from prompts to dedicated models without knowing anything about coding, some people might like the option to customize and scale their deployment with additional technical features.
+Even though you can go from prompts to dedicated models without knowing anything about coding, some people might like the option to customize and scale their deployment with some more advanced technical features.

 ### Improving Speed and Accuracy